-Habitat for Humanity’s Repair Corps Program
+Habitat for Humanity’s Repair Corps program

 Since 2011, The Home Depot Foundation has generously funded critical repairs on the homes of veterans through Habitat for Humanity’s Repair Corps program.

-This program is open to all military veterans, provided they have received an honorable or general discharge, and is not restricted to any specific veteran groups.
-While the primary focus of the program is on critical home repairs for veterans, the foundation has expressed their readiness to fund standard repairs on the homes of qualified veterans provided homes with critical needs take precedence.
+This program is open to all military veterans, provided they have received an honorable discharge, and is not restricted to any specific veteran groups.
+While the primary focus of the program is on critical home repairs for veterans, the foundation has expressed readiness to fund standard repairs on the homes of qualified veterans provided homes with critical needs take precedence.

 What is critical home repair?

-Critical home repair is interior or exterior work performed to alleviate critical health, life and safety issues or code violations, including a change to or repair of materials or components; a reconfiguration of space; a modification for accessibility; installation or extension of plumbing, mechanical or electrical systems on an existing structure.
+Critical home repair is interior or exterior work performed to alleviate critical health, life and safety issues or code violations, including a change to or repair of materials or components; a reconfiguration of space; a modification for accessibility; or the installation or extension of plumbing, mechanical or electrical systems on an existing structure.

 For select affiliates participating in the Repair Corps program: